SelectCode/apply/docs/pages/challenges/fullstack.md

   - Explanation of important design decisions
   - List of implemented features (core and optional)
 - If you've implemented any special or unique features, please highlight them in your README.
+- Send all this information via email to Stephan (stephan.le@selectcode.de).

 ## Questions?